jarvisteach/appJar/docs/mkdocs/docs/pythonEvents.md

 #Events
 ---
-It's possible to call functions when the user performs certain actions.
-It's also possible to configure functions to be called automatically, in a loop.

-###Widget Interaction
+The whole point of GUIs is [events](https://en.wikipedia.org/wiki/Event-driven_programming)!

+We want events to be generated whenever the user does something, such as clicking a button, moving a scale, or pressing a key...

+We also, sometimes, want events to happen repeatedly...

+##Make stuff happen...
 ----
-The following allow widgets to be interacted with:
+To make something happen you have to set a function for a widget:

-* `.set XXX Function(name, value, key=None)`
+* `.set XXX Function(title, function, key=None)`
-    This binds a function to the widget.
+    This binds a function to the named widget.
     The function will be called every time an interactive-widget changes.
     The function will be called when some widgets are clicked.